Hilary Liftin: Career

 Liftin is most notable for her ghost-writing and co-writing of celebrity memoirs and novels, including Tori Spelling's memoirs Stori Telling, Mommywood and Uncharted Territori and her children's book, Presenting...
 Tallulah.
 She has also worked on Miley Cyrus' memoir Miles To Go, and Teri Hatcher's Burnt Toast: And Other Philosophies Of Life.
-Several of her collaborations have charted on the "New York Times Bestsellers List".

 Liftin worked in the book publishing industry for ten years before becoming a ghost/co-writer.
-She has also published three books of her own.
-Her first, published on April 27, 1999 by Vintage Books, was co-written with her close friend and former college-roommate Kate Montgomery.
+Her first work, published on April 27, 1999 by Vintage Books, was co-written with her close friend and former college-roommate Kate Montgomery.
 Titled Dear Exile: The True Story of Two Friends Separated (for a Year) by an Ocean, the book is a collection of letters they wrote to one another over a year-long period, while Montgomery was on assignment in rural Kenya with the Peace Corps, and Hilary, in Manhattan, New York, first pursuing her career.
 Her second book, Candy and Me: A Love Story (2003, Free Press) is a memoir about her lifelong obsession with candy and other sweet things.

 Liftin's most recent work, Movie Star by Lizzie Pepper (2015, Viking), is the story of a young television actress who gets seduced by a Hollywood megastar and sucked into his religious cult.
 After a few years into their heavily chronicled marriage, she runs for her life, right onto Broadway.
 In a New York Times interview, Liftin said she "wrote the celebrity memoir of my fantasies."

+Personal life

-Liftin lives with her husband, Chris Harris, a television writer, in Los Angeles.
+Liftin graduated from Yale University with an English degree.
+She is married to Christopher Harris, a television writer.